Bali Diving Review

 Where there are humans, there is a high chance of environmental changes and usually, it is not for the better.
 Human activities can harm the ocean in various ways such as, global warming, plastic pollution or any other pollution, and even over-tourism.
 Global warming can cause coral bleaching making corals dead and unpleasant to look at.
 While pollution and over-tourism can harm both coral reefs and marine life.

 After Covid, people are in lockdown and the ocean is being left alone for a moment.
 During these times, coral reefs have a chance to grow back.
-Nusa Penida is a popular destination for snorkelling and diving, during high seasons hundreds of boats can be seen parking around the island.
-With that many boats, there is a high chance of tourists snorkelling to damage corals with their fins.
+Nusa Penida is a popular destination for snorkeling and diving, during high seasons hundreds of boats can be seen parking around the island.
+With that many boats, there is a high chance of tourists snorkeling to damage corals with their fins.
 Thankfully with a decreased amount of people in the ocean, corals can once again breathe and grow.
 Not only in Nusa Penida, in other diving spots in Bali also get the same effect.

 What happened to Dive Centers during one year of Covid?